kerkomen/qtools/README.md

     $ qcount

 Count the number of jobs for the `$USER`.
 Running `qcount -a` will output the number of jobs for all the users.

+### qnodes

+Usage:

+    $ qnodes

+The command above will print the list of free nodes sorted by their `LOAD`.
+Use `qnodes -m` to sort the list of free nodes by memory available.

 ## Contributing